Denys Skoryi

 Denys Skoryi (Скорий Денис Ігоревич; born April 16, 1979) is a surgeon, oncologist, professor, and politician from Kharkiv, Ukraine.
 For almost 20 years, Skoryi has been working in different Ukrainian medical facilities as a physician, surgeon, oncologist, and manager.
 In 2016, he became one of the youngest regional medical facility CEOs in Ukraine, when he overhauled the Kharkiv Regional Center of Oncology.
-Skoryi gained notoriety and political weight, turning the facility from the worst medical establishment of its class in Ukraine to one of the best, pioneering state-of-the-art medical procedures, and cutting the facility’s original mortality rate by more than a factor of two by 2020.
-Skoryi accomplished this by raising additional public money for the Center from local businesses and inviting the best doctors from all over Ukraine to join his team.
+Skoryi gained notoriety and political weight, turning the facility to one of the best, pioneering state-of-the-art medical procedures, and cutting the facility’s original mortality rate by more than a factor of two by 2020.
+Skoryi accomplished this by raising additional public money for the Center from local businesses and inviting doctors from all over Ukraine to join his team.
 In 2020, Skoryi joined Bloc Svitlychna Together!, a political party led by Yuliya Svitlychna and was elected to the Kharkiv Oblast Council of VIII convocation in order to influence the distribution of government funds for regional medicine, including channeling more funding for the Regional Center of Oncology.
 In 2013 and 2014, Skoryi acquired international grants from the International Surgical Society and Japanese Hepato Biliary-Pancreatic Surgery Society.
 In 2015, Skoryi received the Saint Luke Medal, a medal awarded to leading Ukrainian physicians and surgeons.

 From 2004 to 2008, Skoryi worked in the Central Hospital in Valky, Ukraine and the Institute of General and Urgent Surgery of the National Medical Academy of Ukraine (NMAU) in Kharkiv, Ukraine.
 From 2008 until 2016, Skoryi was a senior research fellow and leading researcher at the department of liver surgery of the Institute of General and Urgent Surgery of the NMAU.
 In 2013, Skoryi acquired his Doctor of Sciences degree.
-From 2016 and as of 2021, Skoryi is the professor at the oncology department of the Kharkiv National Medical University and the CEO of the Kharkiv Regional Center of Oncology.
+From 2016 and as of 2021, Skoryi is a professor at the oncology department of the Kharkiv National Medical University and the CEO of the Kharkiv Regional Center of Oncology.

 In 2016, the Kharkiv Oblast Council did a full overhaul of the old Kharkiv Regional Clinical Oncological Center due to numerous mismanagement issues in the facility.
 Soon after, Skoryi became the CEO of the newly reorganized Kharkiv Regional Oncology Center.
-At the time, the medical institution was considered the worst of its kind in Ukraine.
 Skoryi brought together a team of experienced doctors from all over Ukraine, and started partnerships with international colleagues and facilities.
 Under his management, the Oncology Center was developed and renovated.
 Skoryi's team opened new departments, started to perform unique surgeries, inventing and patenting new medicinal methods and medical equipment.
 Through Skoryi's lobbying, the construction works for the new Oncology Center's building started.